barnabycollins/blog/_posts/2022-02-28-planning-successful-events.markdown

 I should note that I am writing this from the perspective of a sound technician that has worked on a wide range of events at Durham University, so a lot of the specifics will be geared towards that niche, but the general process outlined here is applicable to more or less any event.
-Essentially, that your job as an event organiser is to act as a central party who communicates with all the involved stakeholders, collects all the information needed to run the event in one place and ensures everyone knows what's going on.
+Essentially, your job as an event organiser is to act as a central party who communicates with all the involved stakeholders, collects all the information needed to run the event in one place and ensures everyone knows what's going on.

 # Step 1: Establish what you have at the venue
 Probably the first step of planning an event is to decide on a venue.
-This could be anything from a small local bar to a literal castle, but what they all have in common is that they will provide you with a certain base level of equipment for your event, as well as obviously the room(s) that it will take place in.
+This could be anything from a small local bar to a literal castle, but what they all have in common is that they will provide you with a certain base level of equipment for your event, as well as obviously the space(s) that it will take place in.
 In all likelihood, they will invite you to the location to have a look around, and this is the ideal time to discuss the first thing you need to know: what exactly they have.
 Bring a clipboard!